usnistgov/SFA/README.md

 freewrap -f sfa-files.txt
 ```

-**Optionally, build the STEP File Analyzer command-line version**
+**Optionally, build the STEP File Analyzer and Viewer command-line version**

 - Download freewrapTCLSH.zip from <https://sourceforge.net/projects/freewrap/files/freewrap/freeWrap%206.51/>
 - Extract freewrapTCLSH.exe to the directory with the SFA Tcl files
 - Edit sfa-files.txt and change the first line 'sfa.tcl' to 'sfa-cl.tcl'
 - To create sfa-cl.exe, enter the command: freewrapTCLSH -f sfa-files.txt

-## Differences from the NIST-built version of STEP File Analyzer
+## Differences from the NIST-built version of STEP File Analyzer and Viewer

 Some features are not available in the user-built version including: tooltips, unzipping compressed STEP files, automated PMI checking for the [NIST CAD models](<https://www.nist.gov/el/systems-integration-division-73400/mbe-pmi-validation-and-conformance-testing>), and inserting images of the NIST test cases in the spreadsheets.
 Some of the features are restored if the NIST-built version is run first.